The 9 Top Day Trips from Puerto Vallarta, Mexico

 san sebastian, colonial buildings, puerto vallarta day trips

-Along with fresh produce and bakery items, the farmers’ market also has handicrafts.
-Most of them are locally made so it’s a great way to support the local economy and get something unique to bring home.
+The farmers’ market also has handicrafts, fresh produce, and bakery items.
+Most of them are locally made, so it’s a great way to support the local economy and get something unique to bring home.

 It’s right on the beach so you can enjoy your food and watch the waves roll in.